Skydeke/Chat/README.md

 # Chat
-A simple Chat-Application to talk during the boring CT lessions in school.
+A simple Chat-Application to talk during the lessions in school.